 Demonstrate willingness to learn and comprehend additional technical skills.

-At least 1 year experience working in an Information Technology Helpdesk or similar environment.
+At least 1 year experience working in an Information Technology Helpdesk or similar customer service environment.

 Evening and weekend hours are required.